This week’s Thrive In Five is About the concept of Future Retrospection and dreaming of the future

 Dreaming for the future

-We are coming to the end locked down, we hope for good this time.
+We are coming to the end of lockdown – we hope for good this time.
 Re-integration into the normality of life again or so we hope.
 And I think it’s really good for us to dream.
 It’s really good for us to plan for the future.
 What do I want life to be looking like a six months time?
 Do I have a holiday booked to look forward to?
 Do I have friends that I’m looking forward to seeing.

 What are you dreaming of in the next few months?